Bukassi600104/Basic-Estate-Security/.github/AWS_GITHUB_SETUP.md

 ## 1) Create Terraform remote state (recommended)

 Terraform backend cannot bootstrap itself.
-Create these once in `us-east-1`:
+Create these once in your chosen AWS region (commonly the same as your app/backend region):

 - S3 bucket for state (example): `basic-estate-security-tf-state-<account>`
 - DynamoDB table for lock (example): `basic-estate-security-tf-locks` with partition key `LockID` (String)